 Having a daily quiet time can be one of the biggest struggles for busy moms (and others!).
 Whether you’ve been doing it for 20+ years or you’re trying to start a brand new habit, it can be really tough digging into the Bible and praying when you’ve got kid boogers all over your shirt, bags under your eyes, and barely more than two uninterrupted seconds on any given day.

 Sometimes we get into a rut not just because we lack the time, but because we lack the focus and motivation to get started.
-If you haven’t seen my last post, check out a few tips on getting your heart in the right place to even want to have a quiet time: Daily Quiet Times: How Busy, Tired Moms Can Get Motivated.

 Even when we’re motivated, however, it can still feel a bit overwhelming or uninspiring: where to even begin?

 That’s why I thought it would be fun to compile a bucket list of ways you can connect with God in your personal quiet times.
 I see lots of posts about date ideas with your spouse; why not have some date ideas with God?

 Personally, I need to mix things up sometimes.
 When you have your whole life to get to know someone, whether he be your earthly husband or Jesus, the same thing day after day after day can get a little dull.
 While there’s certainly value in routine, my husband and I enjoy taking little adventures together.
 I want to be that way with God.